 Top tips on avoiding food waste

-Compost food scraps - If you have one, use your compost heap for uncooked fruit and vegetable scraps.
+If you have one, use your compost heap for uncooked fruit and vegetable scraps.
 If not, now is a perfect time to start one!
-We have more tips on how to start a compost heap on our website.
+We have more tips on how to start a compost heap here.